jianliu10/jianliu.github.io/_posts/2018-12-01-DI-batch-Java+Spring+GCP.md

 The data integration batch job will be deployed and run on Google Cloud Platform.

-# Non-Functional Requirement
+## Non-Functional Requirement

-fault tolerant - automatically fail-retries
+fault tolerant - automatic failure-retries
 failover - to avoid single point of failure
 log monitoring
-batch process metrics - monitor the health, CPU, memory, disk usage of the batch ETL process.
+batch process metrics - monitor the health, CPU, memory, disk usage states of the data integration processes.
-error report - near time error/exception notification to a production support group.
+error report - near time error/exception notification to a support group.

 # Architecture

 # Design